fall inside a hole

 Bandai Mini Mini Rail

 Bandai produced and sold the Mini Mini Rail (ミニミニレール) series of train toys in Japan from 1975 until around 1982.
 The range features fairly small trains about the same size as N scale trains and aimed to be a more toylike alternative to N scale, which was more expensive and primarily imported into Japan in the 1970s until ranges and makers like Tomix and Gakken began to expand Japanese N scale production and the Japanese N scale market, leading to the N scale boom and the surviving prevalence of N scale in Japan.
 Bandai had released a similar series of battery powered cars as the Mini Mini Car series the year before - the small size of these cars relative to traditional diecast cars which are often referred to as "mini cars" (this is where the mi and ca in Tomica come from - Tomy mini car) seems to be where the "Mini Mini" name comes from.
 Other toys like Tomy's Super Rail also aimed to offer an N scale alternative toy train system, and lived on for longer than Mini Mini Rail, and Bandai released the B Train Shorty series of toy trains even closer in gauge to N scale trains in the 2000s.
-Bandai also released the "My Rail" or Myrail series in 1975 which was slightly larger but far less fleshed-out, featuring only a few types of train and rail before it was discontinued in favor of Mini Mini Rail.
+Bandai also released the "My Rail" or Myrail series in 1975 which was a slightly larger size but far less fleshed-out as a range, featuring only a few types of train and rail before it was discontinued in favor of Mini Mini Rail.

 An archived version of an old Japanese website that covers many other Mini Mini Rail sets and trains can be found here.